-Castle Mountain Lodge came into being in 1968 when a Russian born successful and well‐known architect from New York and Florida, Igor Polevitsky and his wife Irene bought property on Fall River that had one dwelling; it was called Riverside.
+Castle Mountain Lodge came into being sometime in the early to late 1950's when a Russian born successful and well‐known architect from New York and Florida, Igor Polevitsky and his wife Irene bought property on Fall River that had one dwelling; it was called Riverside.
 This was their start of a part‐time life and business for themselves in Estes Park when not in Miami.
 Igor, his mother and sister fled the Bolshevik revolution after Igor’s father was killed by the Reds.
 They fled into Finland during the wintertime and Igor suffered frostbite on his hands leaving them deformed but not limiting his skill as an architect.
 Igor is famous for designing hotels and the “Bird House”, a design popular in Florida in the early part of the last century.
 The house had roof lines that extended several feet beyond the exterior walls of the house and that area was screened in.
 Thus virtually every room had access to an outside shaded airy space, very important in hot humid Florida before the advent of air conditioning.

 Castle River was the first new cottage to be built and was rented annually (for many summers) to a Coca‐Cola executive.
 Within a few years, five cottages were built and became‐‐ Castle View, Castle Pines, Castle Rock, Little Pines and Little Castle.
 Igor also constructed a high cliff waterfall on the rock face at the west end of the property that could be seen from Fall River Road; it shone spectacularly at night due to Igor’s installation of special lighting.